Living on Muskegon Lake: What You Actually Need to Know

 More about the Lake Express ferry to Milwaukee

-Muskegon Lake is one of the few places where you can watch some of the largest ships to traverse Lake Michigan from your shoreline.
-The deep water port means freighters and cargo vessels move through regularly - a sight that never gets old and adds to the working-waterfront character of the lake.
+Muskegon Lake is one of the few places where you can watch large vessels travel between Lake Michigan and an inland lake from your shoreline.
+The deep water port means freighters, cargo vessels, and cruise ships move through the lake, with some cruise ships docking at Heritage Landing on the Muskegon side.
+It is a sight that never gets old and adds to the Great Lakes harbor character of the lake.

 From elevated positions in North Muskegon, you can watch these vessels navigate the channel, along with regattas, cruise ships, and kite surfers in season.
 In winter, when conditions are right, you'll see ice boats and ice kiteboarding - activities that only happen on frozen, windswept surfaces like this.